-- Refresh the Amazon RDS console, and then verify that deletion protection has been enabled successfully.
+- Refresh the Amazon RDS console, and then verify that deletion protection is enabled successfully.

 Create a new Elastic Beanstalk environment

-Your new Elastic Beanstalk environment (environment B) must not include an Amazon RDS instance in the same Elastic Beanstalk application.
+Your new Elastic Beanstalk environment (environment B) must not include an RDS DB instance in the same Elastic Beanstalk application.